Green Valley, Illinois

-Cost of living is a big influence when determining which destination is the best fit for you or your loved one’s needs.
-The rent burden for Green Valley is about 10.8% of the average monthly income.
-Monthly, the median price for rent in Green Valley is $459 and the median price for a home for Green Valley is $163,497.
+Cost of living is a major influence in deciding which community works best.
+The rent burden for Green Valley is about 16.3% of the average monthly income.
+The median monthly cost for rent in Green Valley is $777 and the median home value for Green Valley is $102,208.

 Social demographics of the state

 The median age in the state is 38, and 29% of the population is over the age of 55.
 In the most recent presidential election, 39% of Illinois residents voted Republican and 56% voted Democrat.
 In terms of diversity, Illinois ranks 10th in the nation and is considered LGBTQ friendly.
 In terms of religion, 34% of Illinois residents attend religious services among the 12,453 different congregations that are available in the state.
 The top three non-Christian denominations in the state are Jewish-2%, Muslim-<1%, and Buddhist-<1%, with the most common Christian denominations consisting of Evangelical Protestant-20%, Mainline Protestant-16%, and Historically Black Protestant-7%.
 In Illinois there are 518 masonic lodges.